 Simple Tutorial for using Polyvore to Create a Virtual Wardrobe:

 If you’d like to create your own virtual dream wardrobe, you can do so on the website Polyvore.
 Here’s a quick breakdown on how to use the website if you need it.

 Go to the website.
 Create an account if you wish, but it’s not necessary.
-Press “Create” on the top right hand side.
-Make a new cleared canvas (Press “New” on the left-hand side if it comes up with a template).
+Click on “create” on the top right hand side.
+Make a new cleared canvas (Click on “new” on the left-hand side if it comes up with a template.)
 And just start browsing & searching.
 Drag the clothing items onto the blank canvas.

 I was wondering how people had done it before – so I thought I’d share with you the super simple way that I did it.
 It’s a tad time consuming putting it all together, but so worth it.
 It really helped me visualize what I wanted my wardrobe to be.
 Before doing this, it was hard to conceptualize what my wardrobe would consist of – even when I had it all written down on paper.
 Use the free checklist I provided below, then search through Polyvore for the items that are so you.

 I don’t know if I’ll ever be able to actually achieve a wardrobe of only thirty pieces.
 But, by creating an ideal wardrobe, I now know what pieces I will be buying in the future.
 I am only buying pieces that will become staple items in my wardrobe.
 I’m one step closer to seeing that a smaller wardrobe could be doable.
 Most of these pieces can be mixed and matched with each other, which creates a variety of options.
 Plus, it’s all clothing that makes me happy and comfortable.
 Creating a wardrobe that just speaks to you is an awesome thing, friends.